iamkotwala/DataScience/README.md

 Using the function train_test_split() provided by sklearn.model_selection

 <b>7 Real life eg. Car Data</b><br>
 Performing the prediction on real life dataset.
-From preprocessing (removing missing values, exploring probability sistribution functions, dealing with outliers, checking OLS assumptions, multicollinearity, dummy varibales) to Performing the Regression (scaling, spliting, weights & biases) and then Testing.
+From preprocessing (removing missing values, exploring probability sistribution functions, dealing with outliers, checking OLS assumptions, multicollinearity, dummy variables) to Performing the Regression (scaling, spliting, weights & biases) and then Testing.
 All on sklearn.

 <b>8 Simple Logistic Regression</b><br>